+More than 15 years after Bill 168 came into force, many Ontario hospitals still struggle to meet its requirements.
 In practice, gaps remain between the intent of the law and how hospitals apply it.
 The biggest gap is the obligation to give workers a reliable, immediate way to call for help during a violent incident.

 Workplace violence in healthcare is a well-documented crisis, as reflected in data from both the Canadian Federation of Nurses Unions and international bodies including OSHA.
+This article explains what Bill 168 requires from Ontario hospitals, outlines penalties for non-compliance, and shows how RTLS-based staff duress technology addresses these obligations while helping leading hospitals build proactive safety cultures.

-Overview of Bill 168 Workplace Violence Requirements
+- › Understanding Bill 168 Workplace Violence Requirements for Ontario Hospitals

-• Bill 168 requires Ontario hospitals to develop a written workplace violence policy, conduct ongoing risk assessments, and provide workers with an immediate means of summoning assistance
+- Bill 168 requires Ontario hospitals to develop a written workplace violence policy, conduct ongoing risk assessments, and provide workers with an immediate means of summoning assistance.

-• The law specifies the outcome — not the technology — but Ontario Ministry of Labour inspectors increasingly question whether fixed wall-mounted call stations meet the standard in high-risk areas
+- The law specifies the outcome — not the technology — but Ontario Ministry of Labour inspectors increasingly question whether fixed wall-mounted call stations meet the standard in high-risk areas.

-• Fines for non-compliance under the OHSA can reach $100,000 per violation for corporations, in addition to civil liability exposure
+- Fines for non-compliance under the OHSA can reach $100,000 per violation for corporations, in addition to civil liability exposure.

-• BC, Alberta, and Manitoba have equivalent legislation — Ontario’s Bill 168 is the most explicitly detailed
+- BC, Alberta, and Manitoba have equivalent legislation — Ontario’s Bill 168 is the most explicitly detailed.

 Understanding Bill 168 Workplace Violence Requirements for Ontario Hospitals

+Bill 168 amended the OHSA to impose six specific workplace violence obligations on all Ontario employers, including hospitals.
 Understanding each obligation — and where hospitals most commonly fall short — is the starting point for building a compliant program.

 1. Develop a written workplace violence policy and review it annually.